- Display all bibliography

 Extra packages

-The TexLive distribution used by the 'thesis' projects provides a package manager of its own.
+The TexLive distribution used by the thesis projects provides a package manager of its own.
 The recommended approach for installing these packages is to either use a local TeX installation or to create a custom Docker image, then to configure the CI/CD script to use this new image.

-❗ Installing packages in the GitLab CI/CD script is not recommended as the script is run after after each commit.
+❗ Installing packages in the GitLab CI/CD script is not recommended as the script is run after each commit.
 This can generates extra traffic to CTAN servers and the repositories may even block access to fight the bandwidth costs. ❗

 Local installation